 The Peak District is a gorgeous part of the UK.
-If you like hiking, wandering through quaint English towns, drinking at cozy little pubs, and eating all manner of delicious desserts, I highly recommend heading North of London for a day out in one of these beautiful towns in the Peak District.
+If you like hiking, wandering through quaint English towns, drinking at cozy little pubs, and eating all manner of delicious desserts, then you’ll agree with me that it’s one of the best places to visit in the UK.

 Where is the Peak District?